matthewleechen/matthewleechen/README.md

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**

-- **Politicized Trade: Patrician Connections and Baltic Trade Networks in Early Modern Amsterdam**
+- **Financing Trade Pioneers: The Case of Early Modern Amsterdam and the Baltic Trade**

 -------